 - You will face disgrace and humiliation in this world.

-- If you end up disobeying your parents, Allah (swt) will haste your punishment in this world.
+- If you end up disobeying your parents, Allah (swt) will hasten your punishment in this world.
 Hence, lower your wings and be humble before them.

 - You will experience hardships.
-You will never be successful as you will find closed doors in your way.
-A famous historic account tells us about Juraij, who earned the title of Al-Abid- the worshipper.
-Once he was worshipping while he heard his mother call him.
-In a dilemma whether to answer her or not, he decided not to.
-She got frustrated as he didn’t respond to her and cursed him to see the face of a prostitute before he dies.
-Rest assured, a woman carrying a baby falsely alleged Juraij to be the father of the child.
-Juraij lost his pious status and was covered with humiliation because he angered his mother.
-When his mother forgave Juraij, the baby spoke from the cradle to defend Juraij’s honour and he was acquitted.
+You will never be successful, as you will find closed doors in your way.
+A famous historic account tells us about Juraij, who earned the title of Al-Abid – the worshipper.
+Once, while he was worshipping, he heard his mother call him.
+In a dilemma, whether to answer her or not, he decided not to.
+She got frustrated as he didn’t respond to her and cursed him to see the face of a prostitute before he died.
+Rest assured, a woman carrying a baby falsely alleged Juraij as the father of the child.
+Juraij lost his pious status and was covered with humiliation, because he had angered his mother.
+When his mother forgave Juraij, the baby spoke from the cradle to defend Juraij’s honour, and he was acquitted.

-- Those who consume alcohol and dishonour their parents will not cross Al-Quds Masjid.
-When Jerusalem will be returned to Muslims, such people will be barred from entering it.
+- Those who consume alcohol and dishonour their parents will not cross Masjid Al-Aqsa.
+When Jerusalem will be returned to the Muslims, such people will be barred from entering it.